MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: METHODS

 Many siamese CNN architectures can support the double inputs for similarity comparison \citep{8950457} or regression \citep{held2016learning}, whose weights are shared between the parallel streams.
-However, the motion is specifically extracted defined in Eq.~(\ref{motion}), which has an excellent appearance difference from the original frame.
-Considering they lie on different manifolds, the siamese CNN is not suitable for our task.
-We design a novel pseudo siamese network \citep{hughes2018identifying} to handle this issue.
+However, because the motion is specifically extracted defined in Eq.~(\ref{motion}), $\bm{I_{df}}$ is different from the original frame $\bm{I_{f}}$.
+Considering that they lie on different manifolds, the siamese CNN is not suitable for our task.
+We design a novel pseudo-siamese network \citep{hughes2018identifying} to handle this issue.

-First, the pseudo siamese network is used to extract similar features between $\bm{I_{f}}$ and $\bm{I_{df}}$.
-The pseudo siamese network can ensure the size and channel are completely equal at the same level layers.
+First, the pseudo-siamese network is used to extract similar features between $\bm{I_{f}}$ and $\bm{I_{df}}$.
+The pseudo-siamese network can ensure the size and channel are completely equal at the same level layers.
 The architectures of the two sub-networks are totally the same, while the weights are learned separately.
 In Fig.~\ref{fig1}, the front network (FN) corresponds to the front difference network (FDN) while the back network (BN) corresponds to the back difference network (BDN).
 Then, $\emph{N}_{feat}=\{ \emph{N}_{FN},\emph{N}_{FDN},\emph{N}_{BN},\emph{N}_{BDN}\}$.
 The shape of features $\bm{h_{fn}}$ is equal to the features $\bm{h_{fdn}}$'s:

 Second, to improve the accuracy and robustness of human head detection, the network should focus on moving areas that contain human heads.
-In order to enhance the motion regions and suppress the non-moving regions, we present shallow features aggregation (SFA) and deep features aggregation (DFA).
+To enhance the motion regions and suppress the non-moving regions, we present shallow features aggregation (SFA) and deep features aggregation (DFA).
 The goal of the SFA is to aggregate the shallow features at the low-level layers.
-To reserve more temporal information, MPSN directly learns the sum of two features after activation functions:
+To reserve more temporal information, MPSN directly learns the sum of the two features after activation functions:

 Intuitively, the motion regions are added to the original features through this simple low-level aggregation.
 SFA can enhance the small and moving pixels but may be inaccurate when similar background objects exist.
-In fact, SFA is hard to ensure the activation scores of similar background objects are smaller than human heads'.
+In fact, it is hard for SFA to ensure the activation scores of human heads are higher than background objects'.
 To further enhance the moving instances and suppress the static background instances, we conduct the DFA on the position-sensitive score maps: